lojikil/make-love-part2/makelove-types-live.md

     - Noo Yawk
     - Hard of hearing
 - This Talk: Blue team types
     - red team types? _On Being a type-heavy Scheme programmer in InfoSec, or, how I learnt to hate everything & love better type systems_
+- Will probably run out time

 ---